7 key legal points for managing directors

 Managing director responsibilities range from a duty to avoid conflicts of interest, to disclosing self dealing, to promoting the company’s interests.
-The same responsibilities arise for any other director.
+The same responsibilities arise for any other director, not just managing directors.
 Complying with the rules is a mandatory exercise.

 Here, we outline the 7 key legal points for managing directors and highlight some of the risks of non-compliance for managing directors and other directors.